vinitshetty/LangProject/README.md

-# LangProject — Simple educational examples for MistralAI integrations
+# LangProject — Simple educational examples for MistralAI integration with LangWatch for Monitoring and Evals

 Friendly, minimal project demonstrating four ways to call a MistralAI LLM and integrate with LangWatch for tracing and metrics.